sebastiantoh/tp/docs/UserGuide.md

 * When an index is specified, the list will only show meetings associated with the contact at the specified index.
 * You can show all meetings, including past meetings, by typing `a/`.

+Examples:
+* `meeting list c/5 a/` displays a list of all meetings that you have had with the 5th contact currently displayed in StonksBook.

 #### Deleting a meeting: `meeting delete` \[Sebastian Toh Shi Jian\]

 Deletes the specified meeting from StonksBook.